guardian/service-catalogue/ADR/05-prisma-seeding.md

 - support local execution of packages and queries
 - provide a baseline for local debugging and development
 - allow further local population by CloudQuery where required.

+The local development environment (`dev-environment`) previously populated its database by copying selected tables from CODE using a dedicated `db-copy` container.

+It now uses Prisma in the `common` package, including a seed script at `packages/common/prisma/seed.ts`.

 This ADR records the decision to move local database initialisation away from copying CODE data and towards Prisma seeding.